kiranmv002/kiran.codes/README.md

 - added fade-right — slides in from right
 - added fade-in — simple opacity fade
 - added zoom-in — scales up from 92%
+- added stagger class — children animate one by one
+- about — photo from left text from right
+- skills — zoom in with stagger delay
+- projects — cards zoom in with stagger
+- contact — info from left form from right
+- observer now watches all animation types

 ---